UttamLk/APCSA_API_YURP/README.md

 # Installation and Dependencies
 To run this game, you'll need to have the following installed:

-Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher
-Gradle build tool
+- Gradle build tool
+- LibGDX Java Game Development Framework
+- Tiled Map Editor Level Design

 Once you have these installed, you can clone this repository and build the game using the following commands:

 - bash